 At the visa application centre, you should enrol your biometric information as part of the UK student visa application process.
 The Embassy will not process your visa application unless you have provided your biometric information.

-Read more on procedures for medical test and biometric examination.
+Read more on procedures for medical tests and biometric examinations.

 You will learn about the results of your UK student visa application through email.
 This will take around 3 weeks.
 If you would like to receive SMS updates, you can opt for this VFS service.
 The email you receive will detail what needs to be done by you next.

-Once you get the response, you should go back to the visa application centre to collect the documents you submitted.
-This should be done in person.
-Alternatively, you can opt for the courier service.
+Once you get the response, go back to the visa application centre to collect the documents you submitted.
+You can opt for the courier service if you are unable to collect it in person.

 Carry the receipt issued by the visa application centre along with an ID proof when you go to collect your documents.